Jobi McAnuff: Watford

 After a less successful 2006–07 campaign, McAnuff moved to Watford in June 2007 in a deal worth an initial £1.75 million.

-McAnuff endured a slow start to his Watford career and found himself out of the side for the early part of the season due to the loan arrival of young Middlesbrough winger Adam Johnson.
-After Johnson's loan ended prematurely in November, McAnuff returned to the side and scored two important goals – the winner away at Sheffield Wednesday and a last minute long-distance strike to save a point at home to Cardiff City.

 Reading

 McAnuff joined Reading on 27 August 2009, then managed by former Watford boss Brendan Rodgers, on a three-year contract for an undisclosed fee.
 He made his debut against his former club Watford on 26 September 2009 with his first goal coming a month later in a 3–1 win over Coventry City on 31 October.

 He scored the third goal against Cardiff City in the 2011 play-off semi-final with a storming run, sealing a 3–0 victory and sending Reading to Wembley for the final against Swansea City.
 McAnuff started in the final and provided assists for both Reading goals but was unable to prevent them losing the game 4 – 2.
 Ivar Ingimarsson and Matt Mills both left the club in the months following the play-off final defeat and on 13 July 2011, days after extending his contract until 2014, McAnuff was named as the new Reading captain.
 On being named captain he paid tribute to his predecessors and described it as a "massive honour".

 The 2012–13 season saw McAnuff playing in the Premier League for the first time in his twelve-year career.
-By 27 November he had laid on four goals for his teammates, lying joint third in the league assists table.
+By 27 November, he had laid on four goals for his teammates, lying joint third in the league assists table.
 He had to wait until February for his first goal of the season, scoring in Reading's 2–1 FA Cup fifth round defeat to Manchester United at Old Trafford.

 He left the club at the end of the 2013–14 season.
 McAnuff gave an exclusive interview to Get Reading saying he is fine over not getting a renewed contract, though he went on to say: "My time at Reading has been fantastic.
 It's been a thoroughly enjoyable chapter of my life, a stable one as well.
 Five seasons is a large chunk of my career.
 I've captained the club with massive amounts of pride and enjoyment.
 I've had many great times, the Championship win obviously, and also some bad ones as well.
 But it's been a fantastic experience.
 It's a time of my career I'll never forget."